Skip to content

-How We Fixed 1,200+ Yoast Red Lights Last Month
+How We Turn 1,200+ Yoast Red Lights Green in a Single Engagement

 June 8, 2025·7 min read

-How We Fixed 1,200+ Yoast Red Lights Last Month
+How We Turn 1,200+ Yoast Red Lights Green in a Single Engagement

-A client came to us with a WordPress site that had 1,247 pages — and 1,203 of them showed red or orange Yoast scores.
-Every one of those lights represented a page that Google saw as incomplete, poorly optimized, or missing a critical SEO element.
-On paper it looked overwhelming.
-In practice, it was a straightforward problem of scale: the same handful of issues repeated across a thousand pages, and the fix was to work through them methodically.
-Here's exactly how we did it, and what it produced.
+Here's what a typical engagement of this shape looks like.
+A WordPress site with 1,247 pages — and 1,203 of them showing red or orange Yoast scores.
+Every one of those lights represents a page that Google sees as incomplete, poorly optimized, or missing a critical SEO element.
+On paper it looks overwhelming.
+In practice, it's a straightforward problem of scale: the same handful of issues repeated across a thousand pages, and the fix is to work through them methodically.

 Step 1: Audit and categorize before touching anything

-This surfaced a pattern we see constantly: the problems weren't random.
-Roughly 60% of the flags fell into just two buckets — missing meta descriptions and readability failures.
-Knowing that let us plan the work in efficient passes rather than fixing pages one painful red light at a time.
+This typically surfaces a pattern we see constantly: the problems aren't random.
+Roughly 60% of the flags tend to fall into just two buckets — missing meta descriptions and readability failures.
+Knowing that lets you plan the work in efficient passes rather than fixing pages one painful red light at a time.

 Step 2: Prioritize by traffic potential, not by list order

-Not all 1,203 pages were worth the same effort.
-We pulled Search Console data and cross-referenced it with the flagged list, then sorted the work so pages with existing impressions and clear ranking potential got fixed first.
+Not all 1,203 pages are worth the same effort.
+Pull Search Console data and cross-reference it with the flagged list, then sort the work so pages with existing impressions and clear ranking potential get fixed first.
 A product page already sitting on page two for a commercial keyword is worth ten times more attention than a forgotten tag archive from 2019.
-Prioritizing this way meant the client started seeing traffic gains within the first week, long before every page was green.
+Prioritizing this way means traffic gains can start within the first week, long before every page is green.

 Step 3: Fix each page against a fixed checklist

-For every page, we ran the same disciplined sequence:
+For every page, run the same disciplined sequence:

 • Keyphrase research.
-We chose a focus keyphrase based on actual organic search data — what people search for and what the page could realistically rank for — rather than guessing.
+Choose a focus keyphrase based on actual organic search data — what people search for and what the page could realistically rank for — rather than guessing.

 • Title and meta description.
-Rewrote both to lead with the keyphrase and give searchers a concrete reason to click.
-Titles stayed under 60 characters, descriptions under 155, so nothing got truncated in results.
+Rewrite both to lead with the keyphrase and give searchers a concrete reason to click.
+Titles stay under 60 characters, descriptions under 155, so nothing gets truncated in results.

 • Readability.
-Broke up walls of text with proper H2 and H3 headings, shortened paragraphs, added transition words, and split long sentences until the readability check passed.
+Break up walls of text with proper H2 and H3 headings, shorten paragraphs, add transition words, and split long sentences until the readability check passes.
 This isn't busywork — it's the same thing that keeps a human reader on the page.

 • Internal links.
-Added three to five relevant internal links connecting each page to related content, using descriptive anchor text.
-This alone lifted several orphaned pages that had never had a single internal link pointing to them.
+Add three to five relevant internal links connecting each page to related content, using descriptive anchor text.
+This alone can lift several orphaned pages that have never had a single internal link pointing to them.

 The lesson — and the common misconception